What comes to your mind when you think of SEO?

 The short answer is yes.
 SEO is one of the most important things you can do to market your business.

 But it’s not enough to be on page two of the results or even halfway down the first page.
 Most searchers don’t scroll that far.
-28.5% of all users click the first Google result.
-The second spot gets 15.6% of traffic, and the third gets 11%.
-The 10th spot only gets 2.5% of searchers to click, and hardly anyone makes it to the second page.
+Research shows that 27.6 of all users click the first Google result.
+The second spot gets 15.8% of traffic, and the third gets 11%.
+It’s important to know that hardly anyone makes it to the second page.

 How Does Hosting Affect Your SEO?

 Hosting may not be the most well-known component of SEO, but it’s an important one.
-To be favored by Google, your site needs to function well, and your hosting company can help with that (or prevent it).
+To be favored by Google, your site needs to function well, and your hosting company can help with that (or prevent that from happening).

 Here are some ways your host can affect your search engine performance.